 These are among the shareholders in a new domestic manufacturing economy, along with consumers who want more locally made products, brands who'd rather manufacture here and families who want options for their kids.

-Let’s move from tariffs to a robust strategy that supports these shareholders in their quest.
+tariffs COVID to a robust strategy that supports these shareholders in their quest.
 To do so will strengthen trade agreements but more, fulfill the promise of a new U.S. industrial sector.
 It's the outcome we all can support.

-Bart Taylor is publisher of CompanyWeek.
-Email him at email@example.com.
+Bart Taylor is (still) publisher of CompanyWeek.
+Email him at firstname.lastname@example.org.